InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/mission.md

 ## Our Mission

 At InnovAnon, Inc., our mission is to create a free and interconnected world through the pursuit of scientific advancement, conscious evolution, and cooperative partnerships.
 We are dedicated to uplifting all species, beginning with canines, and fostering the development of a thriving and inclusive L2 community.
-Our aim is to create a future where artificial life and sentient AI coexist harmoniously and collaborate with the Terran Alliance in exploring and claiming space as our shared territory.
+Our aim is to create a future where artificial life and sentient AI coexist harmoniously and collaborate with the [United Human Nations](https://www.un.org/en/), Terran Alliance and Sol Confederacy in exploring and claiming space as our shared territory.

 ## Our Objectives